What’s more important for B2B businesses: brand building or lead generation?

 So when you’re presenting your marketing strategy and looking for sign off on a budget for blogging, be sure to set the right expectations.
 But have confidence too.
 Blogging is a hugely powerful tool that will generate demonstrable results in time.

 There comes a time as a business when you look back on your blog and realise that you’ve created an awful lot of content.
 Dozens, maybe even hundreds of posts.
 And you find yourself wondering whether you still need them all.
 Are they relevant?
 Do people read them?
 Have they become outdated?
+That’s when it’s time to do a blog audit.

-That’s when it’s time to do an audit.
 A blog audit is a kind of spring clean that allows you to look at what you’ve got, assess it against set criteria, and – in a nutshell – figure out what’s working, what isn’t, and what you can do about it.
+Here’s how we go about it.

 Although there are overlaps between them, there are actually quite distinct reasons why you might be performing a blog audit.

-For example, if you have a very SEO driven strategy then you may want to audit your content against the keywords that are currently important to your business.
+For example, if you have a very SEO driven strategy then you may want to audit your content against keywords that are currently important to your business.
 This should, among other things, identify where you can update posts to help them perform better.

 In this case, the content audit process is more about being able to: